JaneliaSciComp/SongExplorer/README.md

 earlier.
 Annotate every occurrence of each word of interest by jumping to the beginning of each recording and panning all the way to the end.
-Afterwards, manually suffix each resulting "annotated.csv" file with the name of the annotator (e.g. "annotated-yyyymmddThhmmss-ben.csv").
+Afterwards, manually suffix each resulting "annotated.csv" file with the name of the annotator (e.g. "annotated-<name>.csv").
 Take your best model to date and make ethograms of these densely annotated recordings using the `Classify` and `Ethogram` buttons as before.
 Finally, use the `Congruence` button to plot the fraction of false positives and negatives, specifying which files you've densely annotated with `ground truth` and either `validation files` or `test files` (a comma-separated list of .wav files, a text file of .wav filenames, or a folder of .wav files; see [Measuring Generalization](#measuring-generalization)).
 If the accuracy is not acceptable, iteratively adjust the hyperparameters, train a new model, and make